Jhonbeltran/animate-chat-node-platzi/README.md

 * 'hbsfy' : This is a trasnformer of handlebars that works with browserify

 * 'domify' : This module makes a convertion from strings(html) to DOM elements

+* 'socket.io' : It's a library that let me work with websockets to easy(server)

+* 'socket.io-client' : It's a library that let me work with websockets to easy(client)